Chapter 12 Bankruptcy

 Bankruptcy Process: Filing a Chapter 12 Petition

 This type of bankruptcy case starts with gathering documents and filling out paperwork.
-This becomes your petition that must be filed with your local court.
+The paperwork becomes your petition, which you file with your local court.

 Chapter 12 Filing Fees and Administrative Fees